ustart-dev/ustart/docs/docs/datasources.md

 npm install --save mariadb
 ```

-> You don't have to install Sequelize, it is installed by default when you executed `ustart init`.
+> You don't have to install Sequelize, it is installed by default when you executed `npx ustart-cli init`.

-Inside `src/data/datasources.js` define your connections (you can use more than one):
+Inside `config/datasources.js` define your connections (you can use more than one):

 ```js
 import { ustart } from "ustart";